ragasubekti/passenger_list_rn/README.md

 - `yarn` / `npm install` Yarn is recommended
 - `yarn dev-start` / `npm run dev-start`

-This sample application is currently only available for debugging mode, for release steps, refer to `React Native` official documentation on how to build release version/
+This sample application is currently only available for debugging mode, for release steps, refer to `React Native` official documentation on how to build release version.